ahmedomar201/book_Listing_app/README.md

 - API errors and empty fields are handled gracefully.

 ## Notes 📋
-- The app is responsive across devices.
+- The app is responsive across different mobile and tablet screen sizes.
+- Error messages and empty states are handled to ensure a smooth UX.

 ## License